-Kia Motors Manufacturing Georgia Brings SAE International AWIM Program to Troup County School System
+Kia Motors Manufacturing Georgia Brings AWIM STEM Program to Troup County Schools

 Students from across the Troup County School System will come together to celebrate their success in science, technology, engineering and math (STEM) through SAE International’s award-winning A World In Motion® program Nov.
 12-13 at West Georgia Technical College in LaGrange, Ga.
 Kia Motors Manufacturing Georgia, Inc. (KMMG) is sponsoring and hosting the event.